lyteword/chspurgeon-tod/volume-7/psalm-136.md

 **Verse 1.**

-1\.Consider his name—"Jehovah."
+1\.
+Consider his name—"Jehovah."

-2\.Carry out your joyful duty: "O give thanks."
+2\.
+Carry out your joyful duty: "O give thanks."

-3\.Contemplate the two reasons given—goodness and enduring mercy.
+3\.
+Contemplate the two reasons given—goodness and enduring mercy.

 **Verse 1.**

-1\.Many subjects for praise.
+1\.
+Many subjects for praise.

 a) For the goodness of God: "He is good" (Ps 136:1).